terryx2022/GetHired/README.md

-note: problem1 was developed in VS Code, so there is a .vscode file in the repo.
+Note: problem1 was developed in VS Code, so there is a .vscode file in the repo.

 # Solution